Invictus (film): Plot

 On 11 February 1990, Nelson Mandela is released from Victor Verster Prison after having spent 27 years in captivity.
 Four years later, Mandela is elected the first black President of South Africa.
-His presidency faces enormous challenges in the post-Apartheid era, including rampant poverty and crime, and Mandela is particularly concerned about racial divisions between black and white South Africans, which would lead to violence.
+His presidency faces enormous challenges in the post-Apartheid era, including rampant poverty and crime, and Mandela is particularly concerned about racial divisions between black and white South Africans.
+Within his own party, significant cultural changes replacing those of Apartheid rule, such as changing the national flag, national anthem and iconography, are very popular, but he is also aware that these changes will alienate white South Africans, who still control the country's economy, the police and the military, and may lead to capital flight, or even a coup d'état.
 The ill will which both groups hold towards each other is seen even in his own security detail where relations between the established white officers, who had guarded Mandela's predecessors, and the black ANC additions to the security detail, are frosty and marked by mutual distrust.

-While attending a game between the Springboks, the country's rugby union team, and England, Mandela recognises that some black people in the stadium are cheering for England, and not their own country, as the mostly-white Springboks represent prejudice and apartheid in their minds; he remarks that he did the same while imprisoned on Robben Island.
+While attending a rugby union match between South Africa and England, Mandela notices that some black South Africans are supporting England rather than the mostly-white Springboks due to the legacy of apartheid; he remarks that he did the same while imprisoned on Robben Island.
 Knowing that South Africa is set to host the 1995 Rugby World Cup in one year's time, Mandela persuades a meeting of the newly black-dominated South African Sports Committee to support the Springboks.
-He then meets with the captain of the Springboks rugby team, François Pienaar (Matt Damon), and implies that a Springboks victory in the World Cup will unite and inspire the nation.
-Mandela also shares with François a British poem, "Invictus", that had inspired him during his time in prison.
+He then meets with the captain of the Springboks, Francois Pienaar, and implies that a victory for South Africa in the World Cup will unite and inspire the nation.
+Mandela also recites to Pienaar William Ernest Henley's poem "Invictus" that inspired him during his time in prison.

-François and his teammates train.
-Many South Africans, both black and white, doubt that rugby will unite a nation torn apart by nearly 50 years of racial tensions, as for many black people, especially the radicals, the Springboks symbolise white supremacy.
-Both Mandela and Pienaar, however, stand firmly behind their theory that the game can successfully unite the South African country.

-Things begin to change as the players interact with the fans and begin a friendship with them.
+Pienaar and his teammates train.
+Many South Africans, both black and white, doubt that rugby will unite a nation torn apart by nearly fifty years of apartheid, especially considering the image of the Springboks to many in the black community.
+Both Mandela and Pienaar, however, stand firm in their belief that the game can successfully unite South Africans.
+Things begin to change as the players interact with the majority black fans and begin a friendship with them, hosting coaching clinics across the country at the specific request of Mandela.
 During the opening games, support for the Springboks begins to grow among the black population.
 By the second game, the whole country comes together to support the Springboks and Mandela's efforts.
-Mandela's security team also grows closer as the racially diverse officers come to respect their comrades' professionalism and dedication.
+Mandela's security team also grows closer as the racially diverse officers come to respect their comrades' professionalism and dedication, in addition to bonding over the game of rugby, a sport which previously appealed primarily to the white team members while being disdained by their black counterparts.